-key resources categorized into 10 chapters: Administrative Services; Community es, phone numbers, and web sites.
+To all Army Reserve Soldiers, Civilians and Family Members in the Northwest Region, key resources categorized into 10 chapters: Administrative Services; Community es, phone numbers, and web sites.
 Outreach; Environmental Responsibility;

-This Resource Guide is designed to give Equipment Support and Services; Facility ter with an overview of the 88th RSC to to the vast array of class services and base ing our Fallen; Medical Programs; Safety provide you our organization's guiding
+This Resource Guide is designed to give Equipment Support and Services; Facility ter with an overview of the 88th RSC to operations support which the 88th Re- and Occupational Health; and Special Progional Support Command provides in our grams and Services.
+19 State Region.

+you - our customers - an easy to use guide Management; Functional Training; Honorto the vast array of class services and base ing our Fallen; Medical Programs; Safety provide you our organization's guiding